iamutkarshb/whatsappbot/README.md

 ### Pre Requirements

   * Selenium:
-    cmd command: pip install selenium
+    cmd command: pip install selenium.

   * chromedriver:
-    Given in the files itself or you can download it online
+    Given in the files itself or you can download it online.